quchen/articles/applicative_monad.md

 - `liftM` and `liftA` are `fmap`.
 The `liftM*` are `liftA*`, `<*>` is `ap`.
 - Prelude's `sequence` requres `Monad` right now, while `Applicative` is sufficient to implement it.
 The more general version of this issue is captured by `Data.Traversable`, whose main typeclass implements the *same* functionality twice, namely `traverse` and `mapM`, and `sequenceA` and `sequence`.

-That very much violates the "don't repeat yourself" principle, and even more so it forces the programmer to repeat himself to achieve maximal generality.
+That very much violates the "don't repeat yourself" principle, and even more so it *forces* the programmer to repeat himself to achieve maximal generality.
 It may be too late to take all redundancies out, but at least we can prevent new ones from being created.

+(Note that it is not proposed to remove any functions for compatibility reasons.
+Maybe some of them can be phased out in the long run, but that's out of scope here.)